jdcauley/StripeCash/README.md

 # Stripe Cash

+Notes about this project:

 This Application works but you should not use it in production.

 The processes used are of questionable legality, this project was a Can I without a Should I.

 So play with it in test mode but I strongly advise against using it to process funds.

+I have also not implmented the process of sending money via email, current sending funds takes place via the rudimentary gui.

 ## Installation